-It may seem excessive with all the baby-holders, but you will want something to contain (and entertain) your baby on each floor or separate area of your home where you’ll be spending time.
+It may seem excessive with all the baby-holders, but you will want something safe to contain (and entertain) your baby on each floor or separate area of your home where you’ll be spending time.
 Trust me!
 Swings and bouncers are not essential, but VERY nice to have.
-Your baby shouldn’t spend the majority of the day in a “baby holder” because it is important for them to lay flat and freely move their arms and legs (this is where the activity mats are wonderful!).
-Baby holders are great for times where there isn’t a safe space for them to freely play on the floor, like the kitchen when cooking, or the bathroom when taking a shower, or if/when baby doesn’t like laying flat.
+Your baby shouldn’t spend the majority of the day in a “baby holder” because it is important for them to lay flat and freely move their arms and legs — this is where the activity mats are wonderful!
+Baby holders are great for times where there isn’t a safe space for them to freely play on the floor, like the kitchen when cooking, or the bathroom when taking a shower, or if/when your baby does not like laying flat.

 Your need for a bouncer will depend on the size of your home and what other “baby holders” you have.
 You can spend anywhere from about $30 to almost $300 on a bouncer.
 The more aesthetically pleasing bouncers also come with a high price-tag.
 Here are some good ones with a range of prices: